muganga-charles/cipher-/README.md

 # cipher-
-the program uses the ceaser chiper technique
+the program uses the ceaser chiper technique. it asks the user to make a choice